BestTimesToVisit.com Logo

 safety

-Grenada is generally a safe island, but like anywhere, it's wise to be aware of your surroundings, especially in crowded areas like the market in St. George's.
-Avoid walking alone late at night in less populated areas and keep valuables secure.
+Grenada is generally a safe island, but like anywhere, it's wise to be aware of your surroundings, especially in busier areas like St. George's market.
+Avoid walking alone late at night in unlit areas and keep valuables out of sight.
+Stick to well-trafficked paths when hiking.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.